singlemaltcreative/sms-grunt-boilerplate/README.md

 sms-grunt-boilerplate 1.0
 =================

-Our own grunt-powered boilerplate for static sites, using BrowserSync, Assemble.io, and Sass.
+Our own grunt-powered boilerplate for static sites, using BrowserSync, Assemble, and Sass.

 This particluar flavor is for static HTML sites, and makes use of the plugins listed in package.json